PyAV-Org/PyAV/docs/overview/installation.rst

     conda install av -c conda-forge

-See the `Conda quick install <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ docs to get started with (mini)Conda.
+See the `Conda quick install <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ docs to get started with Miniconda.

 Bring your own FFmpeg
 ---------------------

-PyAV can also be compiled against your own build of FFmpeg (version ``8.0`` or higher).
+PyAV can also be compiled against your own build of FFmpeg 8.x.
 You can force installing PyAV from source by running:

 .. code-block:: bash